Basics of social media marketing are so simple that you can even learn from a child. It’s confusing but true.

 If you’re not getting a good response, you’re not marketing your product the right way.
 Perhaps a different approach or different angle can get you what you are seeking.

 Before revising your strategy, you need to show you have made a mistake.
 Read details in following point.

 4. Accept Your Mistakes and Say, “Sorry!”

-Risk takers don’t hesitate to accept mistakes and that’s what children do more often.
-Remember, how child reacts when he breaks expensive item in your living room.
+Risk-takers don’t hesitate to accept mistakes and that’s what children do more often.
+Remember how a child reacts when they break an expensive item in your living room.
 Your initial reaction might be different, but it will not last long after you see a face with a big “Sorry!” written all over it.

-Same goes with social media.
-People know that mistakes happen and social media is just the right place to accept mistake and correct them.
-People are generous enough to accept apologies and they like honesty.
+The same goes with social media.
+People know that mistakes happen, and social media is just the right place to accept mistake and correct them.
+People are generous enough to accept apologies, and they like honesty.
 Take a look at this apology from Buffer after recovering itself from hacking.

 Some common mistakes on social media are as follows:

-- Not responding to negative comments: Ignorance to negative comments leads to doubts, and doubts lead to a possible brand failure.
-It is a huge mistake if someone comes up with disturbing comment and you don’t respond.
+- Not responding to negative comments.
+Ignorance to negative comments leads to doubts, and doubts lead to a possible brand failure.
+It is a huge mistake if someone comes up with a disturbing comment, and you don’t respond.
 There are two ways to respond.
 Either clarify your point and ask for favorable reviews, or simply accept your mistake with a promise to correct it.
 Silence indicates you’re not too brave to face the challenge.